SolerSoft/mr-musk/README.md

 - [Enable point cloud sharing](https://developer.oculus.com/documentation/unity/unity-shared-spatial-anchors/?intern_source=devblog&intern_content=build-local-multiplayer-experiences-shared-spatial-anchors#ensuring-share-point-cloud-data-is-enabled) on your device.

-For hackathons and school curriculums, the above requirements may not be feasible for many reasons.
-This project allows colocation without any of the above requirements.
+For hackathons and school settings, the above requirements may not be feasible for several reasons.
+This project allows MR colocation without any of the above requirements.